Vedic Astrology: A

 method'.
 Over its long history, however, many inaccuracies and unreasonable

-assertions appear to have crept into its practice.
+assertions have apparently crept into its practice.
 The use of uncertain and

 unscientific grounds for some astrological calculations is sufficient to keep